 As a mom and grandmom though, I work it out.
 I get enough rest, I guard my time, and I spend my energy on my immediate circle.

 When I was first diagnosed, a dear friend sent me a book on fibromyalgia and it helped me understand some of what fibromyalgia is all about.
-Educate yourself and find some coping strategies that work for you.
+Whatever your struggle, educate yourself and find some coping strategies that work for you.

 You can feel better.
 Find what works for you and keep doing it.
 Send this post to your people who don’t understand, but don’t give up.